induktio/mingw-glsmac/Readme.md

 With the exception of Freeglut, these libraries need to be separately compiled using the MinGW-w64 environment that was configured previously.
 After compiling, these extra files should be extracted to the main MinGW i686 or x86_64 folder (these paths are relative to the destination).
+It is also possible to install these dependencies on other paths, but then you have to manually specify additional include folders for the compiler.

     include/GL/eglew.h
     include/GL/freeglut.h